 Life is a vapor.

-The most recent news that caught the media industry by storm is the recent passing of one of the iconic actresses of all time, Isabel Granada.
+The most recent news that caught the media industry by storm is the recent passing of one of the iconic actresses of all time.
 She passed away after spending several days at the hospital in a coma.

 What came into a shock for everyone is that the cause of her death is so sudden.
 According to one news article:

-“The family never suspected that Isa would go so soon because she was healthy, a health buff,” added Chuckie who would hit the gym with Isabel.
+“The family never suspected that she would go so soon because she was healthy, a health buff.”
 “She would sometimes complain of dizziness and headache and the family thought it was migraine.”

-The cause of Isabelle Granada’s death was aneurysm.
+The cause of the actress’s death was aneurysm.
 It was an inherited disease from their parents, but no one suspected her to have it – because she seemed healthy.
 However, aneurysm is one of those diseases that are clinically silent.
 Normally, you will never you know you have it until it ruptures.

 What is Aneurysm?

 Aneurysm is a disease where arteries weaken and bulge.
 The bulges in the arteries may after some time explode and rupture that causes internal bleeding.
 Commonly, aneurysm occurs in the following areas of the body:

 Statistically, aneurysm has been the cause of death of 25,000 each year in the US according to the CDC or the Centers for Disease Control and Prevention.

 Aneurysm is known as a silent killer not only because of the fact that it is clinically silent that people will not notice it until it ruptures but also because the exact cause cannot be exactly determined.
 Several factors play into the development of aneurysm in the body: